 Most of us never got training in being a Caregiver.
 You may believe a Caregiver needs to be a medical expert who knows all, a superhero who can do all, and a saint who can always be cheerful.
 However, Caregivers are human with all the skills, emotions, and experiences that entails.
 You have the ability to be the Caregiver your loved one needs.

-This will help you learn what your EDSer is experiencing.
-Does she have joint problems?
-Does she have digestive issues?
-Your knowledge about EDS will help if you accompany her to doctor appointments, talk with family or friends, and research symptom treatment or management options.
-Learning about EDS will also help you and your loved one talk about what she is experiencing.
-You can learn about EDS from sources like this website, medical journal articles, and from others with EDS on message boards like ours on Inspire, and from support groups.
+This will help you learn what your EDSer or HSDer is experiencing.
+Do they have joint problems?
+Do they have digestive issues?
+Your knowledge about EDS and HSD will help if you accompany them to doctor appointments, talk with family or friends, and research symptom treatment or management options.
+Learning about EDS and HSD will also help you and your loved one talk about what they are experiencing.
+You can learn about EDS and HSD from The Ehlers-Danlos Society, medical journal articles, from others on message boards like ours on Inspire, and from support groups.
 We have virtual groups for parents and partners called Let’s Chat.

-Neither you nor your EDSer are mind readers so you both need to ask and explain.
-If you are uncertain what your loved one needs — ask.
-If your EDSer does not understand what you are doing, explain in a matter-of-fact manner.
+Neither you nor your EDSer or HSDer are mind readers so you both need to ask and explain.
+If you are uncertain about what your loved one needs — ask.
+If your EDSer or HSDer does not understand what you are doing, explain in a matter-of-fact manner.
 Two-way communication is crucial.
 If needed, a professional counselor can help you both increase your skills to have these important, honest conversations.
-Remember that your loved one is more than his EDS (separate who he is as a person from his EDS) and you are more than his Caregiver (separate your role from who you are as a person).
-While it is necessary to talk clearly about EDS, it is equally necessary to set times when EDS is not discussed.
-Having open, frequent communications between you and your loved one will help you be a better Caregiver and both of you will feel better understood and supported.
+Remember that your loved one is more than their diagnosis (separate who they are as a person from their condition) and you are more than his Caregiver (separate your role from who you are as a person).
+While it is necessary to talk clearly about EDS and HSD, it is equally necessary to set times when it is not discussed.
+Having open, frequent communication between you and your loved one will help you be a better Caregiver and both of you will feel better understood and supported.

 Being a Caregiver can be hard work and it is perfectly normal for you to have feelings like anxiety, anger, grief, or guilt.
 Understand that your feelings are neither good nor bad; they are your feelings and need to be felt.
 Some find talking with other Caregivers in a support group helpful while others use journaling to express their feelings.
 There are family, friends, community groups, faith-based resources, professional counselors, and online forums you can use for more tips and strategies.

 Maybe you have a hobby or are part of a book club.
-Or perhaps a good nap or meditating restores your balance.
+Or perhaps a good nap or meditation restores your balance.
 Make this time for yourself each day.
 It is also important to seek social connections for both you and your loved one.
 These may be with your best friends, a group you belong to, cultural events in your community, the regulars at a neighborhood coffee shop, or wherever you are with others you enjoy.
 Being around other people can help you cope better with the responsibilities of being a Caregiver.
 Use community resources when needed and accept help from others.
 You cannot be the Caregiver you want to be if you do not take very good care of yourself physically, emotionally, and socially.

-You can help create opportunities for humor, adventures, problem-solving, and discussions that have nothing to do with EDS.
+You can help create opportunities for humor, adventures, problem-solving, and discussions that have nothing to do with the condition.
 Have conversations and show what you love about her personality, intelligence, outside interests, or passions.
 Have your loved one help make important decisions.
-Plan activities that are EDS-friendly so you both can have fun but not make her EDS worse.
-Allow your EDSer to help you when you need help.
-Celebrate what you both love about life and about each other — knowing that EDS is just one aspect in your lives.
+Plan activities that are EDS- and HSD-friendly so you both can have fun but not make anything worse.
+Allow them to help you when you need help.
+Celebrate what you both love about life and about each other — knowing that this condition is just one aspect of your lives.